Assistant Director / Career Counselor

 I have mostly cultivated a "portfolio career"; currently this consists of counseling students and alumni at the Career Center half-time, and other days, seeing spouses and partners of Cal's visiting scholars and postdocs and members of the public in private practice.
 I also teach yoga and sometimes integrate yoga practices into career counseling.
 If you meet with me, I may ask you if you would like to take a few minutes just to breathe.

 Whom do you work with?
 What's cool about your job?

-I mostly work with students and alumni in the College of Letters & Science, and am also the liaison to the Student Parent and African American Student Development centers.
-I enjoy hearing about each person's unique story and experience, learning about what they care about, and helping them see and express their strengths and gain perspective about their career development.
+I work with students and alumni in the College of Environmental Design, and am also the liaison to the Student Parent and African American Student Development centers.
+I enjoy hearing each person's unique story, learning about their hopes and aspirations, and helping them manage uncertainty, see and express their strengths, and gain perspective about their career development.

 What's the best career advice anyone has given you?

 - Being happy is more important than being “important.”